ANU Programs & Majors

-Accredited by Kenya’s Commission on University Education, the PhD includes some general coursework in religion.
-However, the emphasis is on the writing of a specialized thesis that makes an original contribution to knowledge within one of the sub-fields of biblical studies, systematic theology, historical theology, or missiology.
-Because course work and thesis research/writing are pursued simultaneously, students can expect to complete within 3 years (full-time) or no more than 5 years (part-time)
+The emphasis of the programme is on the writing of a specialized thesis that makes an original contribution to knowledge within one of the sub-fields of biblical studies, systematic theology, historical theology, or missiology.

 The Ph.
-D in Religion degree aims to grow students holistically through the outcomes of knowledge, skills, professional development and attitudes.
-So, that at the time of graduation, students will be able to meet the following degree objectives:
+D in Religion degree aims to grow students holistically through the outcomes of knowledge, skills, professional development, and attitudes.
+At the time of graduation, students will be able to meet the following degree objectives:

 5 Common Religion PhD Units